flutter/website/src/resources/games-toolkit.md

 _Arcade-style games_ cover games a series of actions that repeat throughout a game.
 This repetition is known as a game loop.
 These include endless runner games, racing games, and so on.
-You may want to create a game with advanced features like collison detection, camera views, game loops, and the like.
+You might want to create a game with advanced features like collison detection, camera views, game loops, and the like.
 These types of games could use an open source game engine like the [Flame game engine][] built using Flutter.